aimms/how-to/C_Language/157-WriteFewTables.rst

         }
     }

-You could do this manually, but it could lead to coding errors and, worse, maintenance problems.

-Luckily, AIMMS has the following facilities:
+To avoid coding errors and maintenance issues from doing this manually, AIMMS has the following facilities:

 * The predeclared function ``ReferencedIdentifiers`` (see sidebar) examines portions of AIMMS code and returns the identifiers referenced.